nithinexe/log/content/logs.md

+Only got the user registration endpoint done so far, and the clock’s ticking.
+I need to knock out authentication by today evening if I want any shot at moving onto API key generation next.
+Plus, I’m still unsure about the demo—the concept’s floating, but nothing locked in yet.
+The data visualization (dashboard and all) is still a blank canvas.

+Deadline’s creeping up, and I’ve got side track POCs I need to juggle too.
+Feels like I’m playing catch-up with everything.
+Gotta grind this out.

-Damn I've been lagging behind with the Kiko API work, need to finish it asap and i need to figure out a way to add images onto this site.
-The markdown image functionality is working but i cant adjust the size of an image with md image tag.
+I need to figure out a way to add images onto this site.
+The markdown image functionality is working but i can't adjust the size of an image with md image tag.

 I should start clicking more pictures or maybe buy a go pro!